Matt Olson Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

+- Miller (8-3) gets the starting nod for the Dodgers in his 17th start of the season.
+He has a 4.00 ERA in 87 2/3 innings pitched, with 79 strikeouts.

-- In his most recent time out on Tuesday, the righty tossed six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.
+- His most recent time out was on Tuesday against the Arizona Diamondbacks, when the right-hander went six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.